Virtual Visit Coordination

 MY ROLE

-Led end-to-end design, reframing initial requirements through research to define a broader set of user problems and improve retention.
+Led end-to-end design, reframing initial requirements through research to uncover workflow gaps and drive solutions that improved efficiency and retention.

 Collaborators